IMMM-SFA/burleyson-etal_2024_applied_energy/Readme.md

 \* corresponding author: casey.burleyson@pnnl.gov

 ## Abstract
-Resources adequacy studies look at balancing electricity supply and demand on 10- to 15-year time horizons while asset investments typically look at returns on investment on 20- to 40-year time horizons.
+Resource adequacy studies look at balancing electricity supply and demand on 10- to 15-year time horizons while asset investment planning typically evaluates returns on 20- to 40-year time horizons.
 Projections of electricity demand are factored into the decision-making in both cases.
-Climate, policy, and socioeconomic changes are known to influence electricity demand projections.
-If different climate and socioeconomic scenarios do not lead to electricity demands that are distinctly different within the first 10-40 years then, for the purposes of investment and reliability decisions, it may not matter which potential climate or socioeconomic pathway we are most likely on.
-In this study, we evaluate the impact of uncertainty in climate and socioeconomic scenarios on electricity demand in the United States (U.S.).
-Specifically, we quantify when projected electricity demands start to meaningfully diverge in response to a range of climate and socioeconomic drivers.
-The Integrated Multisector Multiscale Modeling project has generated a wide yet plausible range of 21st century climate and socioeconomic scenarios for the U.S. The projections span two population/economic scenarios (Shared Socioeconomic Pathways 3 and 5) and two emissions scenarios (Representative Concentration Pathways 4.5 and 8.5).
-Each emissions scenario has two warming levels to reflect a range of climate model uncertainty.
-We show that the socioeconomic scenario matters almost immediately, emissions scenario matters within 25-30 years, and climate model uncertainty matters only after 50+ years.
-This work can inform the power sector in integrating climate change uncertainties in their decision-making studies.
+Climate, energy policy, and socioeconomic changes are key uncertainties known to influence electricity demands, but their relative importance for demands over the next 10-40 years is unclear.
+The power sector would benefit from a better understanding of the need to characterize these uncertainties for resource adequacy and investment planning.
+In this study, we quantify when projected United States (U.S.) electricity demands start to meaningfully diverge in response to a range of climate, energy policy, and socioeconomic drivers.
+We use a wide yet plausible range of 21st century scenarios for the U.S. The projections span two population/economic growth scenarios (Shared Socioeconomic Pathways 3 and 5) and two climate/energy policy scenarios, one including climate mitigation policies and one without (Representative Concentration Pathways 4.5 and 8.5).
+Each climate/energy policy scenario has two warming levels to reflect a range of climate model uncertainty.
+We show that the socioeconomic scenario matters almost immediately – within the next 10 years, the climate/policy scenario matters within 25-30 years, and the climate model uncertainty matters only after 50+ years.
+This work can inform the power sector working to integrate climate change uncertainties into their decision-making.

 ## Journal reference
 Burleyson, C.D., Z. Khan, M. Kulshresta, N. Voisin, and J.S.
 Rice (2023).
 When do different scenarios of projected